tsdev/spinw/docs/pages/swplot/swplot.line.md

 ### Input Arguments

-% `handle`
+`handle`
 : Handle of an axis or patch object.
-In case of patch object, the

-% `constructed`
-:cted faces will be added to the existing object instead
+In case of patch object, the constructed faces will be added to the existing object instead of creating a new one.

-% `of`
-:ting a new one.

-% `rStart`
+`rStart`
-:   Coordinate(s) of the starting point, either a 3 element vector or
+: Coordinate(s) of the starting point, either a 3 element vector or a matrix with dimensions [3 nLineSegment] to plot multiple line segments.

-% `a`
-:x with dimensions [3 nLineSegment] to plot multiple line

-% ``
-:s.

-% `rEnd`
+`rEnd`
-:   Coordinate(s) of the end point, either a 3 element vector or
+: Coordinate(s) of the end point, either a 3 element vector or a matrix with dimensions [3 nLineSegment] to plot multiple line segments.

-% `a`
-:x with dimensions [3 nLineSegment] to plot multiple line

-% ``
-:s.

-% `r`
+`r`
 : Matrix with dimensions [3 nCurve nPointPerCurve].
-The function

-% `will`
-:ot a nCurve number of disconnected curves.
-The i-th
+The function will plot a nCurve number of disconnected curves.
+The i-th curve will follow the x=r(1,i,:), y=r(2,i,:), z=r(3,i,:)

-% `curve`
-:ill follow the x=r(1,i,:), y=r(2,i,:), z=r(3,i,:)

-% `(parameteric)`
-:teric) curve.
+  (parameteric) curve.

-% `lineStyle`
+`lineStyle`
-:le Line style, default is '-' for continuous line.
+: Line style, default is '-' for continuous line.

-% `lineWidth`
+`lineWidth`
-:th Line with in pt, default is 0.5.
+: Line with in pt, default is 0.5.

-% `mPatch`
+`mPatch`
-:   If true, a separate patch object will be created per line
+: If true, a separate patch object will be created per line segment.
+Default is false, a single patch object will store all line segments.

-% `segment.`
-:.
-Default is false, a single patch object will store all

-% `line`
-:gments.

 ### See Also